anishmrao/AStar/README.md

 # AStar
-Program that implements the A* algorithm to find the shortest path between two nodes of a predefined map.
+Program written in C that implements the A* algorithm to find the shortest path between two nodes of a predefined map.